edgeofmagic/imgmatch/README.md

 It compares image histograms pairwise, calculating a Chi-Squared distance measure between the histograms being compared.

-A histograms has 4096 bins.
+A histogram has 4096 bins.
 Each RGB pixel is mapped to a bin as follows:

 * Interpret the bins of the histogram as a three-dimensional cubical array, each dimension having 16 bins.